 You might find that the bag is a bit too long for your liking.
 If that’s the case, just turn it back inside out, and stitch across the bottom of the bag at the desired length.
 Cut off any excess.

+And you’re done!
+You’ve successfully learnt how to make a drawstring bag from a pillowcase.
+It’s a great sustainable project that turns old into new.
 As I mentioned earlier, mine will be used as a laundry bag for my daughter, but it can be used for anything!
-Old pillowcases are often very soft due to being washed so often, which makes them a great choice for a lingerie bag.”
+Old pillowcases are often very soft due to being washed so often, which makes them a great choice for a lingerie bag.